 3. Agreement on assessment, defence and PhD certificate (including the composition of the assessment committee, possibly pre-defence, etc.)

 Agreements on binding cooperation on a PhD programme with a foreign institution – double degrees

-The PhD School at the Faculty of Business and Social Sciences may issue joint and double PhD degrees to PhD students who have acquired qualifications that can be equated with a Danish PhD programme, if a mutually binding cooperation with a foreign institution on PhD education has been entered into, including study periods, assessment, defence, degree issuance etc. (cf. proclamations in section 15 (3) and section 23 (3-5)).
+The PhD School at the Faculty of Business and Social Sciences may issue double PhD degrees to PhD students who have acquired qualifications that can be equated with a Danish PhD programme, if a mutually binding cooperation with a foreign institution on PhD education has been entered into, including study periods, assessment, defence, degree issuance etc. (cf. proclamations in section 15 (3) and section 23 (3-5)).
 This applies both when the PhD school at the Faculty of Business and Social Sciences is the primary institution and the PhD student completes a study period at the collaborating institution as well as in cases where the foreign collaborating institution is the primary institution and the PhD student completes a study period at the University of Southern Denmark.